mmillet10/FIDO-Server/docs/User_Guide.md

 1. In the _skfs_ database, run the following command:

-       select * from fido_policies;
+       select policy from fido_policies where sid=1;

    See Step 6 of [Database Schema for StrongKey FIDO2 Server](https://github.com/StrongKey/FIDO-Server/blob/master/docs/User_Guide.md#database-schema-for-strongkey-fido2-server)," below, for an example of what the entry looks like in the _fido_policies_ table.
+Make a note of
 2. Copy the encoded text entry from there and [decode it using the base64urlsafe](https://www.google.com/search?q=base64urlsafe+decoder) algorithm.
 3. Edit the file, making changes according to the options in table above.
 4. If changes have been made, save it as a text file.
-5. [Re-encode it using base64urlsafe]((https://www.google.com/search?q=base64urlsafe+encoder)), then replace it in the script.
+5. [Re-encode it using base64urlsafe]((https://www.google.com/search?q=base64urlsafe+encoder)), then replace it in the table.

-6. Save _install-skfs.sh_.
+	update fido_policies set policy="<past_encoded_policy_here>" where sid=1;

 7. Restart the web application server.
 ~~~~
 {